Recras/recras-wordpress-plugin/readme.txt

 == Changelog ==

+= (unreleased) =
+* Instead of entering your Recras subdomain in the settings, you must now enter the full URL.
+This is done since Recras members from now on get a subdomain at recras.com instead of recras.nl.

 = 6.3.8 =
 * Update "Fix book process datepicker styling" styles to latest version
 * Small technical update